-Allergists are physicians trained in the care of allergic diagnoses including hay fever, food allergy, and drug allergy, among others.
+Allergists are physicians trained in diagnosing and treating allergies, including hay fever and food allergies, among others.
 We see patients with allergic skin conditions such as eczema and hives.
 Allergists can also help improve asthma control by identifying important triggers.
 The conditions we treat can range from rare to very common and can affect individuals of all ages.

 Dr. Lawrence E. Gelber